-Having spent over a decade in agile work environments and assisting teams in making certification selection decisions, I have noticed that a Scrum Master certification choice has career shaping implications.
-The decision to select between Certified Scrum Master (CSM) or SAFe Scrum Master (SSM) is not as simple as adding more letters to your resume—it is about your career progression and professional development needs as well as organizational requirements.
+Having spent over a decade in agile work environments and assisting teams in making certification selection decisions, I have noticed that a Scrum Master certification choice has career-shaping implications.
+The decision to select between Certified Scrum Master (CSM) or SAFe Scrum Master (SSM) is not as simple as adding more letters to your resume—it is about your career progression and professional development needs, as well as organizational requirements.

 In the current era of rapidly evolving technology, Scrum Masters perform some of the most important roles in ensuring value delivery is done through the agile paradigm.
 I have noted that the market demand for Scrum Master professionals is increasingly high, but so many of them are facing challenges in deciding what is the optimal certification path for their specific career goals.

-This detailed guide will explain everything you need to know about CSM vs SSM in terms of differences and their impacts in real life scenarios, including the practical aspects of building a career.
+This detailed guide will explain everything you need to know about CSM vs SSM in terms of differences and their impacts in real-life scenarios, including the practical aspects of building a career.
 My aim is to equip you with the insights necessary to choose the best professional path that you would like to pursue, after understanding the implications of your choices.

 Prior to discussing the various certification options, it is important that we all have the same mental model for the Scrum Master role.
-A Scrum Master is a type of a servant-leader for the Scrum Team who removes impediments and facilitates events to make sure agile is applied in the most effective manner.
+A Scrum Master is a type of servant-leader for the Scrum Team who removes impediments and facilitates events to make sure agile is applied in the most effective manner.

 While coaching different teams across various organizations, I have come to realize that effective Scrum Masters: